Archiving and Restoring Data

 flag or delete manually)

-Keep the report file in a safe place.
+Keep the report files (tree and checksums) in a safe place.
 It is required if you ever need to restore the data.

 The unbundle